pythonanywhere/help_pages/articles/DebuggingStaticFiles.md

   'static/css/myfile.css' instead of '/static/css/myfile.css' -- this will work
   for some paths on your site but not others.  best to use absolute paths everywhere)

+* You have a mapping where the file path is an individual file.
+In this case, the mapping will override all the following mappings where the URL starts with the URL of the single-file mapping.
+For instance, if you first mapping is / -> /home/user/myfile.html, then all the following mappings will be ignored and myfile.html will be served for all URLs.

 If you still can't figure it out, drop us an email to [support@pythonanywhere.com](mailto:support@pythonanywhere.com).